 Omit the ice and make it a warm hojicha latte.

-Unfortunately, grinding the tea leaves in a cofffee grinder will not produce powder that is fine enough.
-The end result will be gritty.
-It’s best to use an actual hojicha powder.
+Unfortunately, grinding the tea leaves in a cofffee grinder will not produce powder that is fine enough, but it's a suitable option if you can't find hojicha powder..

 Let me know if you try out this recipe...
 I'd love to see your creations!
 Tag me on Instagram @siftandsimmer or leave me a comment/rating below.